 Closed Item.
 A matter previously reported as a violation, a written event report, or an unresolved item (URI), that the inspector concludes has been satisfactorily addressed based on information obtained during the current inspection.

-Conclusion. n assessment that relates inspection results to the broader context of a licensee program.
+Conclusion.
+An assessment that relates inspection results to the broader context of a licensee program.

 Deviation.
 A licensee’s failure to satisfy a written commitment, such as a commitment to conform to the provisions of applicable codes, standards, guides, or accepted industry practices when the commitment, code, standard, guide, or practice involved has not been made a requirement by the Commission.